 If you love this ornamental Japanese fish, you may be looking for the best koi fish tattoos.
 These beautiful fish have many fans all over the world.
 If you love them, you may want to pick out your own koi fish tattoo.
-Thanks to the many colors and patterns, you can easily get a tattoo that is uniquely yours.
-Many artists also have experience with these fish, since they are one of the traditional tattoo subjects in Japanese tattoo culture.
+Thanks to the many colors and patterns, you can easily get a tattoo of a koi fish that is uniquely yours.
+Many artists also have experience with these fish, since they are one of the traditional tattoo subjects in chinese and japanese culture.
 Read on to get ideas for your unique tattoo, and don’t be afraid to get creative so you love this permanent piece of art.

 60 Unique Koi Fish Tattoos to Inspire You

-This lovely tattoo is traditionally Japanese in style.
+This lovely tattoo of a koi fish is traditionally Japanese in style.
 It features a red koi swimming upstream.
-Red koi can symbolize a strong love, power, or bravery.
+Red koi fish tattoo can symbolize a strong love, power, or bravery.
 Red koi can also refer to a woman or mother since the red koi is used to signify them during certain celebrations.

-This tattoo features a black koi swimming against the current.
-Black koi are used to indicate that you have overcome a struggle.
+This tattoo of a koi fish features a black koi fish swimming against the current.
+Black koi fish are used to indicate that you have overcome a struggle.
 They also indicate the father in a family on Children’s Day in Japan.

 Swimming downstream is less common in koi tattoos since it either means you overcame a trial and don’t need to struggle or you failed in your attempt.
-Be careful and know your meanings when you get a traditional tattoo like this.
+Be careful and know your meanings when you get a traditional tattoo of a koi fish like this.

-This is another blue koi fighting the current.
+This is another blue koi fighting the current surrender by lotus flower.
 The oni or demon mask can have many meanings.
 It can be protected from evil, or symbolize having a new level of strength.
 It may also symbolize someone becoming evil, so be cautious.

-This tattoo utilizes a real pattern found in koi fish for the subject.
+This tattoo of a koi fish utilizes a real pattern found in koi fish for the subject.
 The Showa Sanke Pattern is a white base with orange and black.
 Feel free to use real koi patterns if you don’t want a color meaning.

 This is a golden koi fighting the current.
 In the original legend, the fish was turned into a golden dragon to reward its determination.
 Golden koi means wealth and prosperity in general.
 These tattoos use orange and yellow to create the golden color.

-This is a great tattoo to show off this ancient legend.
+This is a great tattoo of a koi fish to show off this ancient legend.
 A blue koi fights the current, and a green dragon is above on the shoulder and back.
-This tattoo is great for anyone who has come out stronger after a struggle.
+This tattoo of a koi fish is great for anyone who has come out stronger after a struggle.

 This is a blue koi fighting to swim upstream to reach the waterfall.
 A blue koi like this can mean masculinity or refer to a son on Children’s Day.
 It can also mean peace or tranquility, which some people do need to struggle to achieve.